Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_03.md

 So first, let's define our first parties collection that will store all our parties.

-In a separate folder called "model", add a file called "parties.ts".
+In a separate folder called "collections", add a file called "parties.ts".
 Include this:

-{{> DiffBox tutorialName="angular2-meteor" step="3.1"}}
+{{> DiffBox tutorialName="angular2-tutorial" step="3.1"}}

+We've just created not only a file called "parties.ts", but also a System.js module called "collections/parties".
+This works is done by TypeScript compiler behind the scene.

+TypeScript compiler coverts `.ts` file to ES5, then register a System.js module with the same name as relative path of the file in the app.

+That's why we use special word `export`.
+By this way, we tell System.js what this module export to the outside world.

-Because this file is located outside of a special folder name, like 'client', this collection and the actions on it will run both on the client (minimongo) and the server (Mongo), you only have to write it once, and Meteor will take care of syncing both of them.
+Because this file is located outside of a special folder name, like "client", this collection and the actions on it will run both on the client (minimongo) and the server (Mongo).

+So, at this moment we have two modules that declare two version of our parties collection: one — for client side and one — for server side.
+All synchronization between these two version of collections is handled by Meteor.

+Last thing is, again, to add the declaration file reference to this file.

+    /// <reference path="../typings/angular2-meteor.d.ts" />

-# Binding to Angular
+# Simple binding to Angular

-Now that we've created the collection, our client needs to subscribe to it's changes and bind it to our parties Angular array.
+Now that we've created the collection, our client needs to subscribe to it's changes and bind it to our `this.parties` array.
+Angular2's `ng-for` directive works by default with pure arrays, hence, we'll need to get an array of documents out of our Mongo collection.
+Since Mongo collections are full Mongo collections even on the client side (thanks to Meteor), we can query documents with help of `find` or `findOne` API methods.

-To bind them we will simply reference the parties in the constructor, then call fetch to retrieve them.
+Thus, we have at least one way to load our data model.
+Lets query all parties using `Parties.find()` and call fetch to retrieve them.

-__`client/app.ts`:__

-    constructor() {
-      this.parties = Parties.find().fetch();
-    }
+But first, lets import `Parties` collection:

+{{> DiffBox tutorialName="angular2-tutorial" step="3.3"}}

+Then, change `client/app.ts` to:

+{{> DiffBox tutorialName="angular2-tutorial" step="3.4"}}

 But what happens if the parties data changes on the server-side?
 How can we tell parties to update itself?